StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `RenderLayer.Layer8` — Render layer 8.
 - `RenderLayer.Layer9` — Render layer 9.
 - `RenderLayer.ThirdPerson` — For items that should only be drawn from the third person perspective.
 By default, this is enabled for renders that are from a 3rd person viewpoint.
+- `RenderLayer.UI` — The default layer for StereoKit's UI.
+Mesh and model content drawn by the UI system uses this layer, see `UI.RenderLayer` to change it.
 - `RenderLayer.Vfx` — The default VFX layer, StereoKit draws some non-standard mesh content using this flag, such as lines.

 ## class RenderList